Ewetuga/Ewetuga/README.md

 - 👋 Hi, I’m @Ewetuga
 - 👀 I’m interested in discovering new things
 - 🌱 I’m currently learning front end development
+-💻 I'm skilled with HTML,CSS AND JAVASCRIPT
 - 💞️ I’m looking to collaborate on various projects
 - 📫 How to reach me via email : tobilobamary9@gamil.com